Zenowk/Virtual-File-Managment-System-Server-Side/README.md

 # Virtual File Management System

-A virtual file management system implemented for a single .dat file
+A multi-threaded file management system based on client-server architecture implemented for a single .dat file.